-As of June 15, 2017, the members of our Compensation Committee are Mr. Brown, Mr. Kraft, Dr. Rajagopalan and Mr. Richardson.
+As of August 13, 2018, the members of our Compensation Committee are Mr. Brown, Mr. Davenport and Mr. Kraft.
 All members of the Compensation Committee meet the heightened standard for independence specific to members of a compensation committee under the NASDAO rules.
-Dr. Rajagopalan serves as the Chairperson of the Compensation Committee.
+Mr. Davenport serves as the Chairperson of the Compensation Committee.

-The Compensation Committee met four (4) times during 2017 and each member of the Compensation Committee attended all of the meetings.
+The Compensation Committee met four (4) times during 2018 and each member of the Compensation Committee attended at least 75% of the meetings during the period in which he served as a director.